Table of Contents

-– Note: All photos of Rosslyn Chapel (sometimes referred to Roslin Chapel) on this page are original and taken by us with special permission.
-We want to thank Rosslyn Chapel for allowing this.
+Note: All photos of Rosslyn Chapel (sometimes referred to as Roslin Chapel) on this page are original and taken by us with special permission.
+We want to thank Chapel management for allowing this.

 This amazing Roslin Chapel was built way back in the year 1446, in the town of Roslin.
 Wow, it is so hard to imagine life back then.
 Fast forward to 2003 and Dan Brown writes a novel called “The Da Vinci Code” prominently featuring Rosslyn Chapel.
 In 2006 they made the movie, starring Tom Hanks and many parts were filmed here.

-Read about the history of Rosslyn Chapel (Roslin Chapel) HERE.
+Read about the history of The Chapel (Roslin Chapel) HERE.

 Read about The Da Vinci Code & Rosslyn Chapel (Roslin Chapel) HERE.